larshp/two-alv-reports/README.md

 Assumption: the two ALV reports already exist in QAS and PRD

-Assumption: the reports are in the same git repository(because, clearly we don't want to have one repository per object?)
+Assumption: the two ALV reports are in the same git repository(because, clearly we don't want to have one repository per object?)

-Two developers, two changes, both developers create a branch, and push two commits,
+Two developers, two changes,

 CHG1: Add new column COL1 to ZALV1

 CHG2: Add new column COL2 to ZALV2

+both developers create a branch, and push two commits,

 ![](commits.drawio.svg)